 She tries to illustrate mathematical ideas with references to cookery, and the book includes numerous recipes that might be attractive to those unconcerned about their cholesterol count.

 I found the book easy reading and quite entertaining, but I'm not sure whether it would convey much to anyone puzzled by the Maths referred to.
-My own brief exposure to Category Theory took place more than 40 years ago, and what I read in the book was insufficent to remind me precisley what a category is, though a brief reference to an old text sufficed to do so.
+My own brief exposure to Category Theory took place more than 40 years ago, and what I read in the book was insufficent to remind me precisley what a category is, though a brief reference to an old text book sufficed to do so.

 At no point does Cheng mention functors by name.
-Although she mentions both mappings within categories, and mappings from one category to another, she does not distinguish them, nor does she define homomorphism or isomorphism.
+Although she mentions both mappings within categories, and mappings from one category to another, she does not distinguish them, nor does she define homomorphism and isomorphism.

 Robert Galbraith is the pen name used by J K Rowling when writing thrillers recounting the adventures of private investigator Cormoran Strike.

-It is the first of her books I have read, and I enjoyed it, though there are quite a lot of characters and I sometimes had to pause to think carefully who was who.
+The Silkworm is the first of her books I have read, and I enjoyed it, though there are quite a lot of characters and I sometimes had to pause to think carefully who was who.

 The murder which Strike eventually solved was implausibly but deligthfully gruesome; the perpetrator removed the victim's bowels and fed them to her dog.
 Analysis of the dog's stools, retrieved by Strike's lady assistant Robin, revealed the presence of the victim's DNA.